 Name of Director Background/Experience Mr. Chan Thye Seng Mr. Chan joined the Board on 22 October 1994.
-He graduated Malaysian, 66 • Executive Director from University College Cardiff with a Bachelor of Law (Honours) degree.
+He graduated Malaysian, 67 Executive Director Member of the Nominating from University College Cardiff with a Bachelor of Law (Honours) degree.
 He had 13 years of working experience as a practising lawyer, after having been called to the Bar at Middle Temple in 1980 and the Malaysian Bar in 1982.
-Member of the Nominating Committee He is the Managing Director and the CEO of POB.
+Committee He is the Managing Director and the CEO of POB.
 He also sits on the boards of other subsidiary companies of POB such as P & O Capital Sdn.
 Bhd., Pacific & Orient Distribution Sdn.
 Bhd., P & O Global Technologies Sdn.
 Bhd., P & O Global Technologies, Inc. and P&O Global Technologies (Thailand) Co., Ltd. He was previously on the boards of the Kuala Lumpur Commodities Exchange and Malaysian Futures Clearing Corporation Sdn.
 Bhd.
 Mr. Chan is also a Director of several private limited companies, as well as a Non-Independent Non-Executive Director of Ancom Nylex Berhad, formerly Ancom Berhad.
-Mr. Prasheem Seebran South African, 45 Mr. Prasheem joined the Board on 25 April 2016.
-Non-Independent Non-Executive Director Member of the Audit Committee, Risk Management Committee, Nominating Committee and Remuneration Committee Presently, Mr. Prasheem is a Regional Executive of Sanlam Emerging Market's ("SEM") South East Asian operations.
-His role involves overlooking SEM's investments in the region that currently comprises a life insurance company and general insurance company in Malaysia.
-He is also involved in expansion in the region, actively looking for partners that meets SEM's criteria.
-Mr. Prasheem holds a Bachelor of Science (Honours) in Actuarial Science from the University of Witwatersrand, South Africa in 2001 and is a qualified Actuary and Fellow of both the Actuarial Societies of South Africa and Malaysia.
-He has over 15 years of experience in Capital and Risk Management, General Insurance Pricing, Reserving, Product Development and Reinsurance Structuring and Optimisation.
-Mr. Prasheem has been involved in management and strategy at a group level for the majority of his career with his current focus areas being capital optimisation and business strategy.
+Dr. Loh Leong Hua Dr. Loh joined the Board on 1 July 2019.
+Malaysian, 66 Di.
+Lon joned the board on 1 July 2017.
+Independent Director Member of the Audit Committee, Risk Management Committee, Nominating Committee and Remuneration Committee Presently he sits on the boards of Malaysia Building Society Berhad, Pacific & Orient Insurance Co.
+Berhad and WTK Holdings Berhad.
+Prior to that, he had accumulated more than 35 years of experience in banking with a few commercial and investment banks, and later served on the boards of Asian Finance Bank Berhad, MBSB Bank Berhad, YKGI Holdings Berhad and Transnational Insurance Brokers (M) Sdn.
+Bhd.
+He has also served as the Chairman of Rating Committee at MARC Ratings Berhad and was a Member of the Board Risk Committee of a State Economic Agency in Sarawak.
+He holds a doctorate from Universiti Kebangsaan Malaysia and is also an Advanced Management Programme graduate from The Wharton School at the University of Pennsylvania, USA.
+He is a Fellow of the Institute of Corporate Directors Malaysia ("ICDM").